The sun will rise without you

 What “The flower vs. the weed” is about:

-The great Wayne Dyer once said “The only difference between a flower and a weed is a judgment.”
-Indeed, we tend to view the world as a glass half empty rather than a glass “plenty-full.”
-Let’s see if we can change that a little bit.
+The great Wayne Dyer once said, “The only difference between a flower and a weed is a judgment.”
+Indeed, we tend to view the world as a glass half empty rather than a glass plentiful.
+Let’s see if we can change that with some life tips full of perspective.

 “Let us live so that when we come to die even the undertaker will be sorry.” ~ Mark Twain

 “…he does not live in the present, but with reverted eye laments the past, or, heedless of the riches that surround him, stands on tiptoe to foresee the future.
 He cannot be happy and strong until he too lives with nature in the present, above time.” ~ Ralph Waldo Emerson